Thomas Ostermeier: Deutsches Theater, 1996–1999

 Ostermeier became known for his genre of Capitalist realism, which he is still known for today.
 This aesthetic forces his audience to watch the gritty violence of reality caused by a ruthless capitalist system.
 This form of realism “seeks revenge on the blindness, and stupidity of the world.”
 Ostermeier seeks to challenge his audience by problematizing the modern societal values of Germany and Europe.
 His realist aesthetic is indicative of his own left wing political beliefs, which starkly criticize Western capitalism and the values of modern European society.

-In 1997 Ostermeier began applying his realist aesthetic onto classic plays, the most notable being Henrik Ibsen's A Doll's House.
+In 1997, Ostermeier began applying his realist aesthetic onto classic plays, the most notable being Henrik Ibsen's A Doll's House with Anne Tismer.
 The production marked the beginning of a longstanding collaboration between Ostermeier and designer Jan Pappelbaum.
 As well as marking the start of Ostermeier's revivals of pieces of classic theatre with reimagined endings, Nora met with international success.
 It toured around Europe and in 2004 travelled to New York.
-This new approach to classical pieces was applied to Hedda Gabler (2006) – winner of both the Nestroy and Politika prize at the Belgrade BITEF as well as audience award at Theatergemeinde Berlin- and numerous other plays, including 2008's production of William Shakespeare's Hamlet, gaining Ostermeier international recognition as one of German's leading young directors.
+This new approach to classical pieces was applied to Hedda Gabler (2006) – winner of both the Nestroy Theatre Prize and the Politika prize at the Belgrade International Theatre Festival as well as audience award at Theatergemeinde Berlin – and numerous other plays, including 2008's production of William Shakespeare's Hamlet with Lars Eidinger, gaining Ostermeier international recognition as one of German's leading young directors.
 Additionally, these interpretations of classics focused his aesthetic specifically on to the theme of the loss of utopia, while maintaining the intimacy and violence present in his earlier works.

+Schaubühne, 1999–present

 In 1999, at only thirty-two years old, Ostermeier left the Barracke to become a resident director and member of the artistic direction at Berlin's Schaubühne, making him one of the youngest successful directors in Germany.

-Known for making outlandish statements about the older generation of German theatre directors, Ostermeier found himself in trouble at Wien Festwochen 2001.
-A comment made by Ostermeier stating directors over forty were “no longer in contact with the developing culture and should give up directing,” was taken personally by the esteemed fifty-three-year-old theatre and Festwochen director Luc Bondy.
+Known for making outlandish statements about the older generation of German theatre directors, Ostermeier found himself in trouble at the Vienna Festival in 2001.
+A comment made by Ostermeier stating directors over forty were “no longer in contact with the developing culture and should give up directing,” was taken personally by festival director Luc Bondy.
 The dispute took the form of a bitter confrontation through the local media and marked Ostermeier's final invitation to the Vienna event.

-Now himself over forty, Ostermeier continues to make theatre and tour with productions across the globe.
-As a polyglot, fluent in German, French and English, Ostermeier was appointed Officier des Arts et des Lettres in 2009 by the French ministry of culture.
-In 2010 he became the president of the German-French Council of Culture.
-His 2008 production of Hamlet has won numerous international awards including Best International Production of 2011, and in 2011 Ostermeier received a Golden Lion at the Venice Biennale for his work.